census-instrumentation/opencensus-web/RELEASING.md

 ## Merge and pull

-Merge the PR, and pull the changes locally (using the commands in the first step).
-Ensure that `chore(multiple): x.y.z release proposal` is the most recent commit.
+Merge the PR, and ensure that `chore(multiple): x.y.z release proposal` is the most recent commit.

 ## Publish the GitHub Release